Adeyemitoba/Disease-Incidence-Analysis-2001-2022/README.md

 ## Abstract

 This project analyzes disease incidence and population impacts across California counties from 2001 to 2022.
-Using data from the California Department of Public Health, it explores disease trends, gender disparities, and geographical hotspots.
-Analysis tools include Tableau and Microsoft Excel for data visualization, highlighting key public health insights for targeted interventions.
+Using data from the California Department of Public Health, the analysis identifies disease trends, gender disparities, and geographical hotspots.
+The analysis utilizes Tableau and Microsoft Excel for data visualization, providing insights for targeted health interventions.

 ## Keywords